How to increase footfall in retail and boost sales after the coronavirus lockdown

 Use pavement signage to indicate to customers that you are open

 Pavement signage is the easiest way to communicate to passers by that you are open for business.
-With many shops still not fully open, outdoor signage is essential for letting the public know your opening hours and the guidelines that you are implementing in store.
+Outdoor signage is essential for letting the public know your opening hours and the guidelines that you are implementing in store.
 UK POS has a wide range of professionally designed posters with information surrounding the current government guidelines about COVID-19.
 These include hand washing instructions, social distancing signs, changing rooms closed signs, we are open signs and many more.

 Encourage good hygiene practices from customers and staff

 Once customers are in your store, you need to ensure that they are doing what they can to stop the spread of viruses in order to protect both other customers and your staff.
 The best way to do this is to place hand sanitiser stations situated at key points around the store, including the entrance and checkouts.
-You should encourage employees to wear protective masks and gloves where appropriate, especially if your store does not have enough room for people to keep a two metre distance from each other at all times.
+Employees and customers need to wear protective masks by law (unless medically exempt), especially important if your store does not have enough room for people to keep a two metre distance from each other at all times.

 Use checkout sneeze screens